Send your feedback

 Some snippets can be opened in a playground.
 Play with them!

-Click or practice
+Click or to practice

 This approach not only helps in catching errors early in the development cycle but also enhances code readability and maintainability.